-Import AP Transactions into Quickbooks via Business Importer
+Import AP Transactions into Quickbooks Online via Business Importer

 Only available for set up by the Account Owner, Full-Access Advisor, or a firm Admin user.